Skip to Content

 • it’s softer fiber

-• It ranges in color, off- white to brown and can be dyed to any color.
+• It ranges from off-white to brown and can be dyed to any color.

 • Since jute is a soft fiber, it’s not extremely durable.